70 Ophiuchi: Claims of a planetary system

 In 1855, William Stephen Jacob of the Madras Observatory claimed that the orbit of the binary showed an anomaly, and it was "highly probable" that there was a "planetary body in connection with this system".
 This is the first known attempt to use astrometric methods to detect an exoplanet, although Friedrich Bessel had applied similar methods 10 years earlier to deduce the existence of Sirius B.

 T. J. J. See made a stronger claim for the existence of a dark companion in this system in 1899, but Forest Ray Moulton soon published a paper proving that a three-body system with the specified orbital parameters would be highly unstable.
 The claims by Jacob and See have both been shown to be erroneous.

 Discovery of a "third dark companion" was announced by Louis Berman in 1932.
 This "dark body" around 70 Oph A was thought to have an 18-year period and a mass of 0.1 to 0.2 the Sun's mass.
 A claim of a planetary system was again made, this time by Dirk Reuyl and Erik Holberg in 1943.
 The companion was estimated to have a mass 0.008 to 0.012 that of the Sun and a 17-year period.
 This caused quite a sensation at the time but later observations have gradually discredited this claim.

 The negative results of past studies does not completely rule out the possibility of planets.
 In 2006 a McDonald Observatory team set limits to the presence of one or more planets around 70 Ophiuchi with masses between 0.46 and 12.8 Jupiter masses and average separations spanning between 0.05 and 5.2 AU.

+Radial velocity observations also have detected no exoplanets around both stars.
+For 70 Oph A, Jupiter-mass planets interior to 5 astronomical units are excluded, while for 70 Oph B planets more massive than 0.25 – 0.3 Jupiter masses orbiting within 0.5 au are excluded.
+Around 70 Ophiuchi A, planets with a mass similar to Saturn or less, within the habitable zone, are still possible, allowing for the possibility of a habitable planet.